oracle/python-oracledb/doc/src/api_manual/soda.rst

 API: SODA
 **********

+.. currentmodule:: oracledb

 `Oracle Database Simple Oracle Document Access (SODA)
 <https://docs.oracle.com/en/database/oracle/simple-oracle-document-access>`__
 allows documents to be inserted, queried, and retrieved from Oracle Database using a set of NoSQL-style python-oracledb methods.
 By default, documents are JSON strings.
 See the :ref:`user manual <sodausermanual>` for examples.

 .. note::